The Bankrate promise

 What is your objective?

-“Consider what you’d like to accomplish with your scholarship,” says Nesmith.
-Whether you want to make an impact for students in a chosen field, assist faculty or fund research programs, it helps to know your goals ahead of time.
-If you prefer that the university determine the best use for your scholarship, let the development officer guide you, she adds.
-“Our goal is to match the donor’s desires with institutional needs.”
+Whether you want to impact students in a specific field, assist faculty or fund research programs, it helps to determine your goals ahead of time.
+If you prefer that the university decide the best use for your scholarship, let the development officer guide you.

 How much will you give and for how long?